 Serratus posterior muscles

 The serratus posterior muscles are two thin, superficial back muscles which lie above the intrinsic back musculature.
 Both originate from the spinous processes and attach on the ribs, which is why they are also referred to as spinocostal muscles.
+There are two of them, as follows:

 - Serratus posterior superior muscle: runs from the spinous processes of the C6 to T2 vertebrae caudolaterally to the 2nd to 5th ribs.
 This muscle is covered by the rhomboids and the trapezius.